-- ► How it fits with national, local and Trust policies; - ► The problems that will be addressed; - ► How it will meet Trust needs and objectives; - ▶ How it will realise the outcomes and benefits, as well as the associated risks.
+- ► How it fits with national, local and Trust policies - The problems that will be addressed - How it will meet Trust needs and objectives - ▶ How it will realise the outcomes and benefits, as well as the associated risks

-2.1.1.
-Clinical objectives of the project
+2.1.1 Clinical objectives of the project

-- ► To 'free-up' key clinical space at the LRI site that will form part of the transfer / rationalisation of Level 3 ICU services within UHL. - ► To continue to safely provide the best care for the most critically ill patients - ► To meet increasing demand for vascular services which is greater than the current capacity can provide.
-Historic trends in growth suggest a 5% annual growth in vascular services - Requirement for single site vascular and cardio-thoracic departments that incorporates key adjacencies and presence of diagnostics and medical assessment services.
-This enables implementation of the developed model of care for adults accessing this service - Changes in the local and national demographics combined with the Trust's plan to develop a level 1 Vascular Centre for Leicester is impacting on increased demand - The Trust requires additional capacity to reflect NHS national guidance.
-The new ward (in-part) reduces the risk of compromising compliance of other standards of care such as quality, infection control, emergency and urgent care standards and commissioning standards - Redevelopment and increased capacity will provide opportunities for the Trust to fulfil its strategic redevelopment programme
+- ▶ To continue to safely provide the best care for the most critically ill patients - ► To meet increasing demand for vascular services which is greater than the current capacity can provide.
+Historic trends in growth suggest a 5% annual growth in vascular services - ▶ Requirement for single site vascular and cardio-thoracic departments that incorporates key adjacencies and presence of diagnostics and medical assessment services.
+This enables implementation of the developed model of care for adults accessing this service - ▶ Changes in the local and national demographics combined with the Trust's plan to develop a level 1 Vascular Centre for Leicester is impacting on increased demand - ► Redevelopment and increased capacity will provide opportunities for the Trust to fulfil its strategic redevelopment programme

-2.2.
-Structure & Content of the Document
+2.2 Structure & Content of the Document